yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 ---
 layout: post
-title: When I wonder about how to live my life
+title: To be a graduate student for the first time
-subtitle: as a graduate student
+subtitle: helpful resources
 image: /img/tiantan.jpg
 ---